 One of my sons is pursuing a master’s degree in French horn performance at The Juilliard School, which is two time zones away from my home.
 The other day, we watched a live stream of one of his concerts over the Internet.
 The video quality was good and the audio quality was excellent.
 We have enjoyed this blessing many times, as he has studied and performed in New York City and before that in Indiana.
 The Internet is a big thing, though not as big as God (sorry, Big Tech), and music is bigger still (sorry again, Big Tech), and I’m grateful for both, but here’s what makes today’s list: that live-streamed moment and other moments like it.

 Yes, a Hamburger

 I saw my doctor for a checkup the other day.
 I went there fasting, to accommodate lab work, and the appointment wasn’t until late afternoon.
 Yes, I’m grateful for a primary care physician I like a lot, but that’s not what I’m listing here.
-After the appointment I tried a new hamburger place in American Fork, Burgers and Barley.
+After the appointment I tried a new hamburger place in American Fork, Burgers & Barley.
 Sorry, JCW’s, you’ll still see me, and I’m still grateful for you too, but I now rate Burgers & Barley as having the best burger in American Fork, Utah.
 It was a moment.